mr-narender/python-in-python/README.md

 ### First Time Visitor Goals

-1. As a first time visitor, I want a clear understanding of the interactive game on show.
+1. As a first time visitor, I want a clear understand of the objective of game.
-2. As a first time visitor, I want a brief description of the rules in order to win the game.
+2. As a first time visitor, I want the controls to be as simple of possible.
-3. As a first time visitor, I want to have live scoring, round by round.
+3. As a first time visitor, I want to have live scoring.
 4. As a first time visitor, I want to enjoy the game and come back again and again.

 ### Returning Visitor Goals

 1. As a returning visitor, I want to enjoy the game as much as I did the first time.

-- ### Design
+### Design

 - #### Colour Scheme
-- With the artistic images used for the hand gestures, the colour scheme is very clean, with the body coloured grey (#686868).
-The scoreboard uses win, draw, lose colours; green #3EA62D, black #000000, red #FF0000 just to add some contrast.
+- The snake board is set on a dark chequered background #202937 - RGB (38,52,69) #263445 - RGB (32,41,55).
 - #### Typography
-- One typeface is used throughout the site (Bebas Neue) which is clear to read and stands out enough to draw the user into the game.
-The game title has a 5px letter spacing and the remaining text has 2px letter spacing to increase readability.
-Finally, Bebas Neue has a fallback of sans-serif in case of any import issues.
-- #### Imagery
-- As mentioned above, the fun, striking, cartoon like images used for the hand gestures look great and work really nicely as the buttons with the grey circular borders.
+- One typeface is used to show the scoreboard (Monotype).

-- ### Flowchart
+### Flowchart

 - Lucidchart - [View](https://lucid.app/lucidchart/73191bed-4f56-4346-a1b2-0c396684c9c4/edit?invitationId=inv_35d8ac34-a4b0-41c5-a4f5-98f8ded0b418)